project-mynt/mynt/whitepaper/README.md

 ## 5. Asset Issuance & Transfer

-<p align="center"><i>
-Deep into that darkness peering, long I stood there wondering, fearing, Doubting, dreaming dreams no mortal ever dared to dream before; But the silence was unbroken, and the stillness gave no token.
-\- Edgar Allan Poe, The Mynt
-</i></p>
 Token names are guaranteed unique.
 The first to issue a token with a given name is the owner of that token project.

 The issuer of a token burns 500 MYNT and must provide a unique token name.
 The issuer determines the quantity issued, the number of decimal places, and whether they will be allowed to issue more of the same token in the future.